-Moreover, Ministry of Home Affairs Ministry has operationalised a toll-free National Helpline number '1930' (previously '155260') and an online reporting platform, namely, the 'National Cyber Crime Reporting Portal' to enable persons to make immediate complaints of financial loss caused to such persons due to cyber financial frauds including debit or credit card fraud, e-wallet and internet banking related fraud, etc. Further, the platform can be used to report other types of cybercrimes.
+Moreover, the Ministry of Home Affairs has set up a toll-free National Helpline number '1930' (previously '155260') and an online reporting platform (the 'National Cyber Crime Reporting Portal') to enable persons to make immediate complaints of financial loss caused to such persons due to cyber financial frauds including debit or credit card fraud, e-wallet and internet banking related fraud.
+Further, the platform can be used to report other types of cybercrimes.

-In addition, the Securities Exchange Board of India (SEBI), in its 'Cyber Security & Cyber Resilience Framework' for Stock Brokers/Depository Participants, has mandated stockbrokers and depository participants to submit quarterly reports to stock exchanges and depositories with information on cyberattacks and threats experienced by such entities and the corresponding measures that were taken to mitigate the vulnerabilities, threats and attacks.
+In addition, the Cybersecurity and Cyber Resilience Framework for SEBI Regulated Entities, applicable on regulated entities such as alternative investment funds, clearing corporations and mutual funds requires such entities to submit quarterly reports to SEBI with information on cyberattacks and threats experienced by such entities and the corresponding measures that were taken to mitigate the vulnerabilities, threats and attacks.

+Public-private cooperation

-Public-private cooperation How do the government and private sector cooperate to develop cybersecurity standards and procedures?
+How do the government and private sector cooperate to develop cybersecurity standards and procedures?

 The government issues consultation papers to invite feedback and suggestions from the private sector, which aids the formulation of policies and laws in respect of cybersecurity.
 For instance, presently, the government is working with the private sector to develop its 2020 cybersecurity strategy.
-In addition, in 2019 the National Cyber Security Coordinator and the Data Security Council of India launched an online repository on cyber tech called 'Techsagar' to facilitate exchange and collaboration on matters of innovation and cybersecurity between businesses and academia.
+In addition, in 2019 the National Cyber Security Coordinator and the Data Security Council of India launched an online repository on cybertech called 'Techsagar' to facilitate exchange and collaboration on matters of innovation and cybersecurity between businesses and academia.
 It is intended to provide an overview of India's cybersecurity preparedness and relevant stakeholders.

-In a first of its kind public-private partnership, MeitY in 2018 launched 'Cyber Surakshit Bharat' to strengthen the cybersecurity ecosystem in India, by spreading awareness about cybercrime and undertaking capacity-building for CISOs and IT staff across all government departments.
+In 2018 MeitY launched the first-ever public-private partnership of its kind called 'Cyber Surakshit Bharat' to strengthen the cybersecurity ecosystem in India by spreading awareness about cybercrime and undertaking capacity-building for chief information security officers and IT staff across all government departments.
 The founding partners of the consortium are IT companies Microsoft, Intel, WIPRO, Redhat and Dimension Data.
-Additionally, knowledge partners include CERT-In, NIC, NASSCOM and the FIDO Alliance and consultancy firms Deloitte and EY.
+Additionally, knowledge partners include CERT-In and the National Information Centre, industry associations nasscom and the FIDO Alliance, and consultancy firms Deloitte and EY.